 Complicated surgeries, new medicines being released almost daily, and under-funded hospitals all open a door for potential mistakes by medical personnel.
 These mistakes cause tragedy and death.
-If you have been a victim of what you suspect was medical negligence, the medical malpractice attorneys from Duffy & Duffy are here to help.
+Our malpractice lawyers handle cases such as these daily, and understand the pain you are going through.
+If you have been a victim of what you suspect was medical negligence, the Long Island medical malpractice attorneys from Duffy & Duffy are here to help.

 According to the Physician Insurers Association of America, failure to diagnose is the most common complaint in medical malpractice actions.
 Failure to diagnose is a serious medical matter, as it can cause significant delays in a patient’s treatment.
 This can lead to additional suffering, further injuries or death.

-A somewhat related medical malpractice claim is error in diagnosis.
+A somewhat related claim brought to our Long Island medical malpractice attorneys is error in diagnosis.
 Both the failure to diagnose as well as errors in diagnosis together account for over 40% of all medical malpractice cases.

 Another common medical malpractice allegation arises from an incorrectly performed procedure.
 This means that all or part of a medical procedure undergone by a patient caused injury or damage.
 This damage can be immediately evident at the time of the surgery, or not appear until later in the patient’s recovery.

-Additionally, the medical malpractice attorneys at Duffy & Duffy often come across claims regarding failure of the physician to perform a medical procedure.
-This too is a serious issue, as this failure to perform can create potential life-threatening situations, and a delayed.
+Additionally, the Long Island medical malpractice attorneys at Duffy & Duffy often come across claims regarding failure of the physician to perform a medical procedure.
+This too is a serious issue, as this failure to perform a procedure can create potential life-threatening situations.

-Our medical malpractice attorneys are highly experienced in being able to recognize legal issues and determine if there is an actionable case.
+Our New York medical malpractice attorneys are highly experienced in being able to recognize legal issues and determine if there is an actionable case.
 Numerous laws exist that protect doctors from legal action from trivial errors that do not cause harm.
 However, when a situation has gone terribly wrong, and you or a loved one suffers serious injury or death, there may be a medical malpractice action present.
-For this reason, it is critical you speak with an attorney who specifically practices medical malpractice, who will be able to use his legal judgment and experience to determine if you have a case, and how best to proceed.
+For this reason, it is critical you speak with a Long Island medical malpractice attorney who specifically practices medical malpractice, who will be able to use his legal judgment and experience to determine if you have a case, and how best to proceed.

 In New York, there is a time deadline for filing a medical malpractice claim.
-The deadline to file a medical malpractice claim is generally two and one half years, but this can vary based on the type of action.
+The deadline to file a medical malpractice claim is generally two and one half years, but this can vary based on the type of action, the continuous treatment doctrine, injuries that could not be discovered, the age of the victim (being a minor) or other tolling exception.
 In some cases, the window can be even smaller.
-These deadlines are firm; if the deadline passes, you lose your right to file a claim.
+These deadlines are firm; if the deadline passes, you lose your right to file a claim and our medical malpractice lawyers cannot pursue a claim on your behalf.
 In order to protect your rights, it is important to take action today.